 Delve into the past at Njasvizh Castle

 The delightful settlement of Njasvizh is one of the oldest in the country, having first been established as a settlement in the 13th century.
-Many of the oldest buildings have been retained in the historical area, and the former home of the Radzivili family is widely regarded as the most attractive palace that the country has to offer, surrounded by a large park boasting a number of ornamental lakes and sumptuous gardens.
+Many of the oldest buildings have been retained in the historical area, and the former home of the Radzivili family is widely regarded as the most attractive palace that the country has to offer.
+It is surrounded by a large park boasting a number of ornamental lakes and sumptuous gardens.
 The family’s ownership of the town began in the middle of the 16th century and was to last for more than 400 years, during which time it gained great fame for its prosperity.
-Over the centuries, many severe trials (such as plunder, fire and war) took their toll on the town, but the mighty Radzivili dynasty survived it all.
+In 1586, the town was granted Magdeburg rights of self-government and determination, which was a catalyst for rapid economic development.
+Many trade guilds were established and it was no surprise that at the end of the 16th century it was almost completely rebuilt, the chaotic and haphazard layout of its medieval streets being replaced by the geometric design that remains to this day.
+The main street crosses the town from east to west.
+It was originally surrounded by earthen walls that were constructed to make the town a fortress.
+Some of them, most notably in the southeast, can still be seen.
+Over the centuries, many severe trials (such as plunder, fire and war) took their toll on the town but, through it all, the mighty Radzivili dynasty survived.
 The line finally ended in 1939, but not until it had first seen off not only the Great Lithuanian Principality, but also the might of the Russian Empire.

 Experience the Slavic Bazaar summer street party

-Vitebsk is the location of the much-loved Slavianski (Slavic) Bazaar, an international festival of music and culture that takes place annually in the open air in late July and early August.
+Vitebsk is the location of the much-loved Slavianski (Slavic) Bazaar, an international song and culture festival that takes place annually in the open air in late July and early August.
 Most of the musical programme is devoted to a celebration of ethnic Slavic music.
-The main participants are artists from Russia, Belarus and Ukraine, but there are also guests from a great many other countries, both Slavic and non-Slavic.
-For one glorious week in high summer, the entire city turns into a gigantic street party, with 5,000 artists performing at major and fringe events, seemingly on every street.